DCAL Preamble

 Removal from/or Modification of List

-Distinguished or Notable status can be removed or modified based upon the Distinguished or Notable alumnus/ae disgracing him/herself or The Citadel, or upon consideration of matters of a similar disgraceful nature or as described below made known to the CAA BOD.
+Distinguished or pre-existing Notable status can be removed or modified based upon the Distinguished or pre-existingNotable alumnus/ae disgracing him/herself or The Citadel, or upon consideration of matters of a similar disgracefulnature or as described below made known to the CAA BOD.
 The procedure for removal or modification shall be as follows:

-In the unlikely event that an award recipient commits or engages in, or if it is discovered that such award recipient has committed or engaged in any of the following, then the CAA BOD, in its sole discretion and at any time thereafter, may revoke or modify the award for the following without limitation:
+In the unlikely event that an award recipient commits or engages in, or if it is discovered that such award recipienthas committed or engaged in any of the following, then the CAA BOD, in

-(i) commission of any act of fraud, dishonesty, embezzlement or theft, or an act
+• commission of any act of fraud, dishonesty, embezzlement or theft, or an act that is a felony or misdemeanor involving moral turpitude; or

-adversely impact the reputation, image, mission or integrity of The Citadel and/ or CAA, including without limitation any substantial deviation from the reasonably expected character of an individual in each award recipient’s position or a violation of law.
+• Conduct that is seriously prejudicial to The Citadel or CAA and would adversely impact the reputation,image, mission, or integrity of The Citadel and/ or CAA, including without limitation any substantial deviation from the reasonably expected character of an individual in each award recipient’s position or a violation of law.

-Two voting members of the CAA BOD shall give not less than a 30-day notice of a removal request or modification to be placed as an agenda item for the next regularly scheduled board meeting.
-Upon motion made and seconded, a 3/4ths or greater vote of CAA BOD present at a meeting where a quorum is present shall be required to make removal or modification.
+Two voting members of the CAA BOD shall give not less than a 30-day notice of a removal request or modification tobe placed as an agenda item for the next regularly scheduled board meeting.
+Upon motion made and seconded, a 3/4thsor greater vote of CAA BOD present at a meeting where a quorum is present shall be required to make removal or modification.

 Recognition

-A program to recognize new and existing Distinguished and Notable alumni will be developed by the CAA ED and his/her staff and coordinated with the DCAL Committee Chair to include coordination with the Krause Leadership Center.
-The leadership qualities shown by Distinguished and Notable alumnus/ae are an integral part of Krause Leadership Center initiatives.
+A program to recognize new and existing Distinguished and pre-existing Notable alumni will be developed by the CAA ED and his/her staff and coordinated with the DCAL Committee Chair to include coordination with the Krause Leadership Center.
+The leadership qualities shown by Distinguished and pre-existing Notable alumnus/ae are an integral part of Krause Leadership Center initiatives.
 Recognition shall be similar to that provided for other CAA awards as described in the CAA Awards Committee manual.

-The names and biographical information for each Distinguished and Notable alumnus/ae will be maintained on the CAA website, and other electronic means.
+The names and biographical information for each Distinguished and pre-existing Notable alumnus/ae will be maintained on the CAA website, and other electronic means.

 This document supersedes and replaces all previous procedures and rules of the DCAL Committee except for the Bylaws.

-Approved by the Board of Directors on April 17, 2021.
+Approved by the Board of Directors on September 9, 2023.